sunnymnie/crypto/theses/battlefly-long.md

     - Arbitrum Odyssey [does not require buying Battlefly NFTs](https://discord.com/channels/940822048106745927/953728887681081455/1004777499697365115).
 However [will allow players to rent a Battlefly to play Racer](https://twitter.com/Reformed_Normie/status/1552620858765721601?t=zJKEUDauM8gWtmzJx7L30A&s=19) and there will be cool leaderboard prizes as well (30:00).
 From Kuma: "Meanwhile having something thats more inclusive.
 Lets a lot more people see the project.
 More people could genuinely get into the project."
 From BigDawgWoof [(39:00)](https://twitter.com/Reformed_Normie/status/1552620858765721601?t=zJKEUDauM8gWtmzJx7L30A&s=19): Not trying anything too crazy for odyssey, just to get people to play (racer?) to see how fun the game is.
     - Our plan is to run a huge Arbitrum Odyssey event, let players collect a metric shit-tonne of Nectar, and then open up the game so that the 100k+ people who have played want to get into the game.
 [OfficialAbenger](https://discord.com/channels/882867268021800991/958963188903329792/1005970872785444935)
     - Assumption: Arbitrum Odyssey will still 'have steam' when this promotion goes live.
 Want to keep track on dune (?)
+- Battlefly has been prioritizing the game over the 'crypto' aspect, which is essential for any 'crypto game' to take off sustainably.
+Hiring Jyroblade, whom purports to have a decade experience building games professionally

 ## Bear theses
 Given some of the bear theses can't be proven till later or until it's too late, I will hedge by taking profits early when they arise, and be open to start DCAing out as soon as I feel the probabilities have turned against me.
-- Battlefly game is not finished, but devs claim to be making big progress.
+- Battlefly game is not finished, but devs claim to be making big progress (currently addressed with twice-weekly announcements/updates on game progress).
 Also ideologically opposed to pay-to-play via NFTs.
-Counter: they are potentially adding cheap on-ramps to playing via renting NFTs?
+Counter: they are potentially adding cheap on-ramps to playing via renting NFTs? & lead developers (Jyroblade) has accessibility in mind + Battlefly ethos of building an inclusive and accessible game.
 - Lots of time between now and Arbitrum Odyssey resumption and event, and price can swing widly until then.
 However, team is working hard on promotions via tournaments.
 - Arbitrum Odyssey possibly will not include requirement to buy Battlefly NFTs (tentatively verified).
 If other methods they pick are weak for price appreciation, prices may plummet if everyone with the same idea of selling into Odyssey starts listing at below floor price
 - Battlefly game may not be finished before Odyssey.
-However, confirmed with Nick that they plan on releasing a playable version with 'most probable' probability before then
+However, confirmed with Nick that they plan on releasing a playable version with 'most probable' probability before then.
+Also Racer is already out and is a decent game.
+- Battlefly team may not want BF NFTs to rise in price and may have other 'investable assets' for the purpose of investing in the game. 🟥

 ## Supply and demand
 ### Current supply and demand